exakat/exakat/docs/Rules.rst

 `'sleep() <http://www.php.net/sleep>`_ and `'usleep() <http://www.php.net/usleep>`_ help saturate the web server.

-Pausing the script for a specific amount of time means that the Web server is also making all related ressources sleep, such as database, sockets, session, etc. This may used to set up a DOS on the server.
+Pausing the script for a specific amount of time means that the Web server is also making all related resources sleep, such as database, sockets, session, etc. This may used to set up a DOS on the server.

 .. code-block:: php